bbauska/css-mastering-css/README.md

 The &#64;media rule is used to define different style rules for different media in a single style sheet.
 It is followed by a comma separated list of media types and a CSS declaration block containing targeted media style rules.

-**Example:** The style tells the browser to display body content in 14 pixels Arial font on the screen, but when printing it will be in Times font 12 points.
+<b>Example:</b> The style tells the browser to display body content in 14
+pixels Arial font on the screen, but when printing it will be in Times font 12 points.